thibgc/thibrtd/docs/asides.rst

 Admonitions are side notes offset from the main body of text by a box.
 Examples include "Warning", "Note" and "Important".
 The specific admonition directives ``attention``, ``caution``, ``danger``, ``error``, ``hint``, ``important``, ``note``, ``tip``, and ``warning`` are implemented in terms of the generic ``admonition`` directive.

+.. admonition:: PDF Output

+   In local PDF output, all specific admonitions are rendered in a boxed area, but the generic ``admonition`` is rendered slightly differently with a horizontal line above and below.

 Admonition
 ----------